The Applied Go Weekly Newsletter logo

 Speaking of best practices, maintaining a low number of dependencies is not just a pointless demand by stubborn minimalists, nor is it an embodiment of the 'Not Invented Here' syndrome.
 Reducing the amount of third-party code in a project has undeniable advantages.

-is certainly not a best practice in modern software development — on the contrary, goto
+Best practices part 3: Using goto is certainly not a best practice in modern software development — on the contrary, goto obfuscates the execution flow and is only good for creating spaghetti code.
+Or maybe not?

 And it's definitely a best practice in newsletter writing to not bore the readers to death with lengthy introductions.
-So let's move on to the featured topics of this week: HTTP servers, dependencies, and goto
+So let's move on to the featured topics of this week: HTTP servers, dependencies, and goto.

 How I write HTTP services in Go after 13 years | Grafana Labs